XinleCao/XinleCao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a fourth-year Ph.D. candidate at Zhejiang University.
-I am working on encrypted databases especially those applying Order-preserving Encryption (OPE) and Oblivious RAM (ORAM).
+I am working on encrypted databases especially those applying order-preserving Encryption (OPE) oblivious RAM (ORAM), and functional encryption (FE).
 I am concerned about the security, efficiency, and functionality of encrypted databases.
 My research interest includes a wide range of directions, e.g., MPC, DP, and HE.
 I am open to all forms of collaboration.
 Please feel free to reach me if I can help you.

 # 🔥 News